Former Project Coordinator and SR2S High School Coodinator

 During his time at the University of Michigan, Isa received his bachelors in Public Policy with a concentration in Sustainable Urban Policy.
 He served as the chair of the Native American Student Association for multiple years and worked with tribes throughout the country organizing student-led powwows and many other events.

-In the future, Isa hopes to pursue a Masters in Urban Planning.
-In his free time, he enjoys playing soccer, dancing salsa, bike riding and meditating.
+In his free time, he enjoys playing soccer, dancing salsa, bike riding, and meditating.